What are acupuncture channels? (And the organs that some of them are named after?)

 Where are the Bladder and Gallbladder in all of this, you might ask?
 Acupuncture channels also have internal pathways that connect their external pathways to affiliated organs.
 For the Bladder and Gallbladder channels, these include the organs they are named after (fancy that), as well as the Kidney and Liver, respectively.
 Thus, an acupuncture needle that barely penetrates the body's exterior can have effects deeper within its interior.

-Despite all of this, there is an ongoing quest to see what acupuncturist Richard Blackwell describes as “the anatomy of influences and interconnections”1(pvii) in the flesh—to figure out which of the many “channels” of conventional anatomy the acupuncture channels correspond to.
+Despite all of this, there is an ongoing quest to see, in the flesh, what acupuncturist Richard Blackwell describes as “the anatomy of influences and interconnections”1(pvii)—to figure out which of the many “channels” of conventional anatomy the acupuncture channels correspond to.

 For example, it has been proposed that acupuncture channels “are the vascular, nervous[,] and conductive pathways of the human organism,”2(p114) or blood vessels, nerves, and muscles, respectively, with acupuncture points being foramina (openings) over these structures.
 According to a slightly more detailed hypothesis, the acupuncture channels starting or ending on the hands “describe single continuous structures like veins or arteries,” while those starting or ending on the feet (like the Bladder and Gallbladder channels), which are much longer, “are composed of a series of different structures, some neurovascular [pertaining to nerves and blood vessels] and some muscular."3(p1207)